c-h-a-n-d-u/Challenges/README.md

 # SQL and Scripting Challenges

-This repo has the answers for 3 sql Challenges
+This repo has the answers for 3 sql Challenges and 3 python challenges.

+All the scripts expect required data files in `DataFiles` folder.

 ### Q1